Aiven-Open/pghoard/README.rst

 The way basebackups should be created.
 The default mode, ``basic`` runs ``pg_basebackup`` and waits for it to write an uncompressed tar file on the disk before compressing and optionally encrypting it.
+A ``basic-gzip`` mode is also available and behaves exactly the same as ``basic`` except it waits for ``pg_basebackup`` to write a gzip compressed tar file, which is useful for situations where there is insufficient disk space for an uncompressed backup file (especially useful for basic standalone hot backup).
 The alternative mode ``pipe`` pipes the data directly from ``pg_basebackup`` to PGHoard's compression and encryption processing reducing the amount of temporary disk space that's required.

-Neither ``basic`` nor ``pipe`` modes support multiple tablespaces.
+Base backup modes ``basic``, ``basic-gzip`` and ``pipe`` do not support multiple tablespaces.

 Setting ``basebackup_mode`` to ``local-tar`` avoids using ``pg_basebackup`` entirely when ``pghoard`` is running on the same host as the database.